-HOW DO YOU CHOOSE THE GUA SHA TOOL?
+HOW TO CHOOSE THE GUA SHA TOOL ?

-There are various kind of shapes and materials in the market for the Gua Sha tools.
-Here are some tips to help you to choose the right tool for your needs.
+There are different types of shapes and materials for Gua Sha tools on the market.
+Here are some tips to help you choose the right tool for your needs.

-- Buffalo horn: original material of Gua Sha tool.
-The big advantage of this material is that it is more durable than stones or jade.
-However, it is not easy to keep it clean since it is not water-resistant.
-In addition, these days, many plastic tools are sold as buffalo horn products.
-You can find out by test on your hair if it produces static.
+- Buffalo horn: original material of the Gua Sha tool.
+The great advantage of this material is that it is more durable than stones or jade.
+However, it is not easy to keep it clean because it is not water resistant.
+Besides, nowadays, many plastic tools are sold as buffalo horn products.
+You can know by testing on your hair if it produces static electricity.

-- Wood: it is normally used for warm massage and not produces.
-However, it is not easy to clean since it is not water-resistant.
+- Wood: it is normally used for hot massages and does not produce.
+However, it is not easy to clean because it is not water resistant.

-- Jade: it has water or fire resistance, so it is easy to clean and you can also choose according to your preference – cold or warm massage.
-Also, it emits far-infrared to relax your body.
+- Jade: it is water or fire resistant, so it is easy to clean and you can also choose according to your preference - cold or hot massage.
+Moreover, it emits far infrared to relax your body.
 However, it breaks easily.

-- Quartz: it is most beautiful in terms of color and shape.
-However, it easily breaks, and you must choose carefully if it is processed nicely so that it does not have cracks or rough surfaces to avoid skin irritation.
+- Quartz: it is the most beautiful in terms of color and shape.
+However, it breaks easily, and you must choose carefully if it is well treated so that it does not have cracks or rough surfaces to avoid skin irritation.

-- Wax: normally it is a mixture of wax and plastic since wax itself is not hard enough to keep the shape for Gua Sha massages.
+- Wax: normally a mixture of wax and plastic because the wax itself is not hard enough to hold its shape for Gua Sha massages.

-- Ceramic: it absorbs the heat from body temperature which improves blood circulation.
-Since it is baked with fire to finish, it is more durable than stone materials.
-In addition, the smooth surface reduces skin irritation.
+- Ceramic: it absorbs the heat of the body temperature, which improves blood circulation.
+Because it is fired to finish, it is more durable than stone materials.
+In addition, its smooth surface reduces skin irritation.

-- Shapes –The shape of the tool is depending on your needs.
-Here is an easy guide for you to choose the right shape for you.
+- Shapes - The shape of the tool depends on your needs.
+Here is an easy guide to help you choose the right shape for you.

-- Big curve: wide zone on your face (forehead, chin, jaw contour)
+- Large curve: large area of your face (forehead, chin, jawline)

-- U-shaped curve: small parts of your face (eye-brow, nose, cheek)
+- U-shaped curve: small parts of your face (eyebrows, nose, cheek)

-- Small tips: acupressure zone (scalp, temple, hands, feet)
+- Small points: acupressure area (scalp, temples, hands, feet)

-WHAT DO YOU HAVE TO KNOW BEFORE DOING THE GUA SHA?
+WHAT DO I NEED TO KNOW BEFORE DOING THE GUA SHA?

-What’s a little surprising is the appearance of the skin right after receiving the gua sha massage.
-You can see the blood flow in the skin rising red as the traces of the massage.
-It’s a little different from normal bruises In fact, it is said that all massage marks disappear within a few hours to two days, at the latest, depending on the person.
-You better test with the pressure for massage and control depending on your skin reaction.
-Your face may / should even look a little red afterward, but you are not supposed to bruises.
+What is a bit surprising is the appearance of the skin right after receiving the gua sha massage.
+You can see the blood flow in the skin become red like the traces of the massage.
+It's a little different from normal bruises.
+In fact, all massage marks are said to disappear within a few hours to two days at the latest, depending on the person.
+It's best to test with the pressure for the massage and check according to your skin's reaction.
+Your face may/should even look a little red afterwards, but you are not supposed to have bruises.

-Also, you should avoid the massage on the skin trouble area or if you had Botox or filler done on your face.
-If you are pregnant, Gua Sha massage helps blood circulation but avoids the belly area.
+You should also avoid massaging the area of skin problems or if you have had Botox or a filler on your face.
+If you are pregnant, the Gua Sha massage promotes blood circulation but avoid the belly area.

 In particular, gua sha therapy has an excellent effect on lifting.
-It’s easy to find reviews that your neck and chin lines are sharpened in just one session.
+It's easy to find reviews stating that the lines on your neck and chin are refined in just one session.
 New York facialist Cecilia Wong, who is responsible for the skin of celebrities such as Jack Pozen and Uma Thurman, also acknowledged the effect of gua sha massage in an interview with Refinery 29.
-“I’ve been giving gua sha massages to my clients for years.
-What’s particularly good is that you can visually check the effect as soon as you receive it.
-After starting the gua sha massage, the skin became more lifted and tighter.
-Even the swelling is gone!”
+"I've been giving gua sha massages to my clients for years.
+What's especially nice is that you can visually check the effect as soon as you receive it.
+After I started the gua sha massage, the skin became more lifted and taut.
+Even the swelling is gone!"